Writing Workshops in Cork, Ireland

 This is the 20th anniversary of the Writing Workshops Abroad, held in such locations as Prague, Madrid, San Miguel, and Edinburgh.
 We are closely associated with the UNO Creative Writing Workshop, and provide the residency component of the Low Residency MFA in Creative Writing Program - both of which are included in the Huffington Post's "Top 25 Underrated Creative Writing MFA Programs."

 While you are welcome to, you do not need to apply to the Low Residency MFA Program to attend the Writing Workshops in Cork.
 For more information about writing degrees at the University of New Orleans, please visit www.uno.edu/writing.

 2015 marks our third year in Ireland, and we are excited to return to University College Cork during the height of the city's annual Midsummer Festival.
-As usual, we'll feature our writing workshops and seminars with exceptional faculty and guests, as well as our famous reading series and excursions to nearby historic sites, like Dublin, Castle Blarney, Cobh, and Killarney.
+As usual, we'll feature our writing workshops and seminars with exceptional faculty and guests, as well as our famous reading series at the Roundy, and excursions to nearby historic sites, like Dublin, Castle Blarney, Cobh, and Killarney.

 The program cost includes tuition, accommodation, meals on class days, opening and closing receptions, weekend excursions, weekly film screenings, readings and performances by students, faculty, and guest writers, study abroad travel insurance, and more.